 Made it – with fifteen minutes to spare, though we have just missed the bus back to Granada city centre and must wait for another that leaves at 23.00pm.
 No matter.
 We crumple to a heap among our bags, boards and skis and reflect on what has been a truly epic day.
 Mission complete.

-The trip was well worth doing, despite my initial uncertainty, and will most definitely be repeated next season.
-Unfortunately it also marked our last day at the Sierra Nevada for this season, which by the way, has been brilliant, even if I did only make it up six times.
+The trip was well worth doing, despite my initial uncertainty, and will most definitely take place again.
+Unfortunately this marked our last day at the Sierra Nevada for this season, which by the way, has been brilliant, even if I did only make it up six times.

 Here’s a breakdown of the cost of our ‘piste 2 playa’ daytrip: